-- 1700 Associate Memberships - 1701 Any person, whether a college student or not, may become an Associate Member of the IHSA, Inc. upon payment of the appropriate associate membership contribution. - 1702 A person interested in becoming an Associate Member must apply for membership on the appropriate IHSA, Inc. associate membership form. - 1703 There shall be three types of associate members: - A. Regular Associate Member shall not be eligible to compete and shall pay yearly contribution of \$15. - B. Sustaining Associate Member shall not be eligible to compete and shall pay yearly contribution of \$50. - C. Life Associate Member shall be eligible to compete either as an undergraduate or as an alumni, as may be appropriate and permitted under these rules, and shall pay one-time contribution of \$500.
-The person who becomes a Life Associate Member as an undergraduate shall not have to pay additional membership contribution. - 1704 The appropriate form and the dues for Associate Members shall be submitted to the Alumni/Associate Member Director. - 1800 Affiliated Association Memberships - 1801 Affiliated Associations consist of organizations and other groups in good standing in a state, region or locality, educational institutions offering equine related programs, or other organizations approved by the IHSA Board of Directors upon recommendation of the Executive Committee of the IHSA, which have federated together to form an association.
-Affiliated Associations must pay annual dues of \$300.
-Any affiliated association will pay dues as an Affiliated Association of the IHSA and be subject to all responsibilities and privileges of an Affiliated Association.
-Annual membership applies to August 1 to July 31. - 1802 Categories of membership shall include: - A. National associations, where equestrian-related groups or individuals have formed a national association or organization. - B. Regional associations, where equestrian related groups or individuals have formed a regional association or organization. - C. Educational associations, where educational institutions or colleges offer equine related programs.
+- 1701 Any person, whether a college student or not, may become an Associate Member of the IHSA, Inc. upon payment of the appropriate associate membership contribution. - 1702 A person interested in becoming an Associate Member must apply for membership on the appropriate IHSA, Inc. associate membership form. - 1703 There shall be three types of associate members: - A. Regular Associate Member shall not be eligible to compete and shall pay yearly contribution of \$15. - B. Sustaining Associate Member shall not be eligible to compete and shall pay yearly contribution of \$50. - C. Life Associate Member shall be eligible to compete either as an undergraduate or as an alumni, as may be appropriate and permitted under these rules, and shall pay one-time contribution of \$500.
+The person who becomes a Life Associate Member as an undergraduate shall not have to pay additional membership contribution. - 1704 The appropriate form and the dues for Associate Members shall be submitted to the Alumni/Associate Member Director.

+1800 Affiliated Association Memberships

+- 1801 Affiliated Associations consist of organizations and other groups in good standing in a state, region or locality, educational institutions offering equine related programs, or other organizations approved by the IHSA Board of Directors upon recommendation of the Executive Committee of the IHSA, which have federated together to form an association.
+Affiliated Associations must pay annual dues of \$150.
+Any affiliated association will pay dues as an Affiliated Association of the IHSA and be subject to all responsibilities and privileges of an Affiliated Association. - 1802 Categories of membership shall include: - A. National associations, where equestrian-related groups or individuals have formed a national association or organization.